Columbus Blue Jackets: Tortorella era (2015–2021)

-Rebuilding (2021–present)
+Rebuilding and the Gaudreau era (2021–2024)

-Following the departures of Tortorella and of key players in the past few seasons, the Blue Jackets seemed headed into another "rebuild," starting with the promotion of assistant coach Brad Larsen to head coach on June 10, 2021.
-Seth Jones would then be traded to the Chicago Blackhawks in exchange for defenceman Adam Boqvist and a 2021 first-round pick (Cole Sillinger), and Cam Atkinson to the Philadelphia Flyers for former first-round pick Jakub Voracek.
-Other notable off-season signings were 2020 first-round pick Yegor Chinakhov, forward Sean Kuraly from the Boston Bruins, and defenceman Jake Bean from the Carolina Hurricanes.
+The departures of Tortorella and several key players in the past few seasons threw the Blue Jackets into another rebuild, starting with the promotion of assistant coach Brad Larsen to head coach on June 10, 2021.
+Seth Jones would then be traded to the Chicago Blackhawks in exchange for defenseman Adam Boqvist and a 2021 first-round pick (Cole Sillinger), and Cam Atkinson to the Philadelphia Flyers for former first-round pick Jakub Voracek.

 The 2021–22 season saw the Blue Jackets return to the Metropolitan Division as the NHL reverted to its 82-game regular season.
 In their season-opening game against the Arizona Coyotes, the team honored backup goaltender Matiss Kivlenieks, who had tragically died in a fireworks accident during the off-season, on July 4, 2021.
 They raised his number to hang inside Nationwide Arena for the duration of the season.
 His family also performed a ceremonial puck drop and goaltender Elvis Merzlikins was allowed to wear #80 during said game.
 They had also established the Matiss Kivlenieks Memorial Fund in his memory in order to promote the growth of hockey in Columbus and his homeland of Latvia.

 On October 12, 2021, Boone Jenner was named the seventh captain in franchise history.
-Under his captaincy, the Blue Jackets started their season with a strong 7-3-0 record—including being unbeaten at home—in their first ten games, even defeating the eventual Stanley Cup champions Colorado Avalanche in back-to-back games.
-Despite an improved offense and scoring capabilities, however, an inexperienced defense core and issues with special teams and penalty kill caught up with the team as the season progressed, finishing among the top 10 teams with the highest goals against average.
+Under his captaincy, the Blue Jackets started their season with a strong 7–3–0 record in their first ten games, even defeating the eventual Stanley Cup champions Colorado Avalanche in back-to-back games.
+Despite an improved offense and scoring capabilities, issues with defense and special teams caught up with the team as the season progressed, finishing among the top 10 teams with the highest goals against average.
 On April 16, 2022, they were officially eliminated from playoff contention when the Washington Capitals defeated the Montreal Canadiens.
-They finished sixth in their division, with a 37-38-7 record and 81 points.
+They finished sixth in their division, with a 37–38–7 record and 81 points.